cloudstake/mdbook_validatortoolbox/src/installation/setup-menus.md

 **Mainnet** - The main Harmony ONE Blockchain for normal operations.

 **Testnet** - The Harmony ONE Testnet, use with test tokens.
-You can [visit our telegram](https://t.me/easynodesupport) if you need test network coins, we have plenty.
+You can [visit our discord community](https://discord.gg/babnYCEZ7Q) if you need test network coins, we have plenty.

 ## Express Install or Manual Choices